MASDXI/ico-contract/README.md

-# SampleToken-using-Hardhat
+# Initial Coin Offerring(ICO) contract

-Tutorial using Hardhat(Buidler) complie, deploy and automated unit tests Solidity.
+Tutorial using Hardhat(Buidler) to complie, deploy and automated unit tests Solidity smart contract.

 To run these tutorials, you must have the following installed: